mtrybulec/interviewer/doc/QUICK-START.md

 The first question is just a standard single-choice question, but sets `use.select` to `TRUE` to display as a combo-box.
-The second question uses defines a `placeholder` that will be displayed in the edit area of the combo-box before any selections are made.
+The second question defines a `placeholder` that will be displayed as a hint in the edit area of the combo-box before any selections are made.
-The third question sets `required` to `FALSE`, meaning the respondent is free not to answer the question The final question shows basic styling of the question layout - changing its `width`.
+The third question sets `required` to `FALSE`, meaning the respondent is free not to answer the question.
+The final question shows basic styling of the question layout - changing its `width`.

 ![Single-choice combo-boxes](./img/single-choice-combo-boxes.png "Single-choice combo-boxes")

-A note on using combo-boxes: they're harder to use (for respondents) than radio-buttons - they require two clicks to select a response.
+A note on using combo-boxes: they're harder to use (for respondents) than radio-buttons - they require two clicks to select a response instead of one.
 Combo-boxes can also display on top of subsequent questions or navigation buttons (as in the screenshot above), hiding contents and requiring yet another click outside of the pull-down list.